oliver-lister/oliver-lister/README.md

-# 👋 Hey there, I'm Oliver!
+# Hey there, I'm Oliver! 👋

+📍 Based in Sydney, Australia

 ## 🎧 Background
-- 🎶 Music Producer based in Sydney for the last two years
+- 🎶 Music & Post Producer for Advertising for the last two years -- _essentially a creative project manager!_
 - 🎛️ Audio Engineering and Music Production enthusiast

 ## 💻 Tech Stack